theapplegates/sequoia2/tests/data/examples/README.md

 # Contents

-- alice-secret.pgp: A general-purpose certificate for Alice
+- alice-secret.pgp: A general-purpose key for Alice
   <alice@example.org>.

     - Imported into the cert store.
+    - NOT Imported into the key store.

+- alice-new-secret.pgp: A general-purpose key for Alice
+  <alice@example.org>.

+    - Not related to alice-secret.pgp, modulo having the same user ID.
+    - NOT imported into the cert store.
+    - NOT Imported into the key store.

-- bob-secret.pgp: A general-purpose certificate for Bob
+- bob.pgp: A general-purpose certificate for Bob
   <bob@example.org>.

     - Imported into the cert store.
     - Certified by Alice.

+- bob-secret.pgp: A general-purpose key for Bob
+  <bob@example.org>.

+    - NOT Imported into the key store.

 - juliet.pgp: A general-purpose certificate for Juliet Capulet
   <juliet@example.org>.

     - NOT imported into the cert store.

+- juliet-secret.pgp: A general-purpose key for Juliet Capulet
+  <juliet@example.org>.

+    - NOT imported into the key store.

 - romeo.pgp: A general-purpose certificate for Romeo Montague
   <romeo@example.org>.

     - NOT imported into the cert store.

+- romeo-secret.pgp: A general-purpose key for Romeo Montague
+  <romeo@example.org>.

+    - NOT imported into the key store.

 - document.txt, document.sig: A document, and a detached signatured.